 Think Like A Disciplinarian is a method for teaching students to approach concepts from an expert’s point of view.
 You’ll expose you class to new modes of thinking, teach subject–specific language, and develop questions that delve deeper into problems.
 As a bonus, students will learn about potential careers.

-Looking to help your students go deeper into literature?
-One technique is to teach your GATE students to “Think Like A Disciplinarian.”
-This idea, developed by Dr. Sandra Kaplan at USC, teaches students to analyze ideas from the point of view of a specific profession or discipline.
+Looking to help your students go deeper into any content area?
+One technique is to teach them to “Think Like A Disciplinarian.”
+This idea, part of the Depth and Complexity Framework, teaches students to analyze ideas from the point of view of a specific profession or discipline.